Yury-Shevchenko/mad/paper.md

 ![The movie task](https://raw.githubusercontent.com/Yury-Shevchenko/mad/master/images/Example%201.png)

 The multi-attribute decision paradigm in a tabular format was described as "Mouselab" in the book by Payne, Bettman and Johnson "The adaptive decision maker" [@Payne].
 Since then, it has been a popular approach for investigating decision processes.
-Following the general guidelines, researchers developed their own laboratory versions of Mouselab tailored to their needs [@Jasper, @Reisen].
+Following the general guidelines, researchers developed their own laboratory versions of Mouselab tailored to their needs [@Jasper2002, @Reisen].
 Nevertheless, due to differences in software and programming languages, it was difficult to share tasks within the research community.

 Willemsen and Johnson developed MouselabWEB as an online version of Mouselab [@Willemsen].
 MouselabWEB supports HTML and JavaScript and has been available online for many years since its release [@Goldstein].
 However, there is a clear need for modern applications that help researchers design and publish their own Mouselab tasks online with greater flexibility and usability.